Ryuk-me/FindCare/backend/docs/INSTALLATION.md

 > ## Setup your virtual environment for python fast-api

-- `py -3 -m venv next-care-venv` (run this in backend directory)
+- `py -3 -m venv findcare-venv` (run this in backend directory)

 > ## Install Requirements

-- `pip install -r requirements.txt` (please use this command after u sees next-care-venv in your terminal or after enabling your virtual environment)
+- `pip install -r requirements.txt` (please use this command after u sees findcare-venv in your terminal or after enabling your virtual environment)

 > ## Setup Env